Robust Wideband Channel Estimation for mmWave Massive MIMO Systems With Beam Squint: Experiments

-In Fig. \ref{fig:all_comparison}, we compare the proposed wNOMP algorithm with the eNOMP\cite{eNOMP} algorithm designed for the narrowband scenario, OMP, MUSIC and the LS method under CGN.
-It can be observed that the proposed wNOMP algorithm shows significant performance gain and the NMSE keeps going down as SNR increases.
-When SNR $= 30\text{dB}$, the NMSE approaches $10^{-5}$.
+In Fig. \ref{fig:all_comparison}, we compare the proposed wNOMP algorithm with the grid refinement method \textit{Simultaneous Iterative Multi-Gradient Weighted estimation exploiting common support} (SIMGW-OMP) proposed in \cite{SIMGW-OMP} and conventional OMP, \textit{MUltiple SIgnal Classification} (MUSIC) algorithm under CGN.
+These methods are all implemented into the wideband version for fair comparison.
+To investigate the phenonmon caused by beam squint, the eNOMP\cite{eNOMP} algorithm designed for the narrowband scenario is also added into benchmarks.
+The Oracle LS serves as a lower bound which assumes the parameter set $\mathcal{P}_k$ is already known.
+From Fig. \ref{fig:all_comparison}, it can be observed that the proposed wNOMP algorithm shows significant performance gain over other compressed-sensing-based methods.
+Particularly, both being gradient-based methods, wNOMP outperforms SIMGW-OMP as the Newtonized cyclic refinement step treats each component separately and achieves better accuracy.

-In Fig. \ref{fig:NMSE_vs_bandwidth} and Fig. \ref{fig:NMSE_vs_user}, the robustness of the wNOMP algorithm against beam squint effect is validated.
-In Fig. \ref{fig:NMSE_vs_bandwidth}, the bandwidth is increased from $1\text{GHZ}$ to $4\text{GHz}$ with other parameters unchanged.
-It can be observed that the performance of the eNOMP algorithm degrades as the bandwidth increases and the performance of the wNOMP algorithm does not change obviously with the bandwidth.
-In Fig. \ref{fig:NMSE_vs_user}, we set the bandwidth as $4\text{GHz}$ and focus on the accuracy of channel estimation of each user.
+In Fig. \ref{fig:NMSE_vs_user}, we focus on the accuracy of channel estimation of each user.
 Since the subcarriers of each user are aligned linearly across the total band, it can be expected that the performance of eNOMP degrades as the index of the user increases.
-This phenomenon leads to unfairness between the users which is a typical effect of beam squint on conventional channel estimation algorithms.
-The proposed wNOMP algorithm maintains approximately the same performance by considering beam squint effect.
+This phenomenon leads to unfairness between the users and exhibits a typical effect of beam squint on conventional channel estimation algorithms.
+The proposed wNOMP algorithm maintains approximately the same performance by considering the beam squint effect.